Kinds-of-Intelligence-CFI/animal-ai/docs/CSVLoggerGuide.md

 * The .csv file can't be saved anywhere else.
 It is saved in the `AnimalAI/ObservationLogs` directory by default.
 * Multiple `.csv files` can't be generated at the same time.
 The CSV Logger generates a single .csv file for each Animal-AI session.
 This is to prevent data from being overwritten or lost.
 * The name of the .csv file is based on the date and time when Animal-AI was launched.
 This naming convention helps to identify the file easily.
 It is recommended to rename the file if you want to keep multiple files for comparison.
+* On MacOS, CSV files are written within the application (.app) folder.
+To access these, right click on the application and select "Show Package Contents".